Harsh2227kumar/ID5-Kubernetes-Cluster-Minikube/README.md

 **What we did:**

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   bashCopyEditcurl -LO ...  chmod +x minikube  sudo mv ...  minikube start --driver=docker   `
+`curl -LO ...
+chmod +x minikube
+sudo mv ...
+minikube start --driver=docker`

 **What it achieved:**Bootstrapped a local Kubernetes environment inside the droplet using Docker.